godotengine/godot-docs/classes/class_lineedit.rst

 - void **set_secret_character** **(** :ref:`String<class_String>` value **)**
 - :ref:`String<class_String>` **get_secret_character** **(** **)**

-The character to use to mask secret input (defaults to "•").
+The character to use to mask secret input.
 Only a single character can be used as the secret character.
+If it is longer than one character, only the first one will be used.
+If it is empty, a space will be used instead.

 .. rst-class:: classref-item-separator